SailfinIO/oidc/README.md

 ## Configuration Options

-Below are the required and optional parameters for initializing the `OIDCClient`:
+Below are the required and optional parameters for initializing the `Client`:

 | Parameter      | Type        | Required | Description                                        |
 | -------------- | ----------- | -------- | -------------------------------------------------- |